 The book has been getting tons of compliments!
 People love the double-sided format with the contrasting and complementary themes.
 They like that they can stretch it out (though I haven’t actually seen anyone do it).
 The most interesting feedback is that the accordion is a traditional Chinese book format, which I didn’t know before, but makes me wonder if I was influenced by being in China.

-To date, this was the most challenging and exciting project to work on, and I’m lucky to have been able to work with such a creative photographer during the process.
+To date, this was the most challenging and exciting project to work on.
+I’m lucky to have been able to work with such a creative photographer during the process.

-Here’s the gif to see the edit in action:
+Here’s a video to see the edit in action: